 A.M.
-Best Asia-Pacific Limited has affirmed the financial strength rating of A- (Excellent) and the issuer credit ratings (ICR) of “a-” of Asia Capital Reinsurance Group Pte.
-Ltd. (Asia Capital Re) (Singapore) and Asia Capital Reinsurance Malaysia Sdn.
-Bhd.
-(ACRM) (Malaysia).
+Best Asia-Pacific Limited has affirmed the financial strength rating of A- (Excellent) and the issuer credit ratings of “a-” of ACR ReTakaful Berhad (ACR Retakaful) (Malaysia) and ACR ReTakaful MEA B.S.C. (c) (ACR ReTakaful MEA) (Bahrain).
 A.M.
-Best also has affirmed the ICR of “bbb-” of ACR Capital Holdings Pte.
-Ltd. (ACR) (Singapore).
+Best also has affirmed the ICR of “bbb-” of ACR ReTakaful Holdings Limited (United Arab Emirates).
 The outlook for all ratings is stable.

 Offsetting these positive rating factors are the companies’ volatile historical underwriting results and the competitive reinsurance market in the Asia-Pacific region.

 In view of the volatile historical underwriting results, the companies have enhanced their underwriting risk management through stricter risk selection and more rigorous portfolio management.
-Nonetheless, competition from existing reinsurers and new entrants to the Asia-Pacific reinsurance market remains a challenge.
+Nonetheless, competition from existing reinsurers and new entrants into the Asia-Pacific reinsurance market remain challenging.
 A.M.
-Best will continue to closely monitor the effectiveness of the companies’ risk management measures and the financial performances of their operations against their stated business plans.
+Best will continue to closely monitor the effectiveness of the companies’ risk management measures and the financial performance of their operations against their stated business plans.